 Get on board with food safety audits

-What is a food safety audit?
+What is the purpose of a food safety audit?

 A food safety audit is an in depth inspection of a food manufacturing or catering business.
 It’s purpose is to ensure that the business is complying with all the relevant food safety and allergen regulations and good practice standards.